 “We strongly condemn the PRC’s irrational provocations and oppose the PLA’s actions that undermine regional peace,” the Defense Ministry stated on X. “Rapid Response Exercises are underway, with forces on high alert to defend the Republic of China and protect our people.”

-Taiwan said the Chinese Communist Party recently carried out various forms of military “harassment, disinformation cognitive operations and other compound threats around Taiwan and in the Indo-Pacific region, escalating regional tensions.”
+Taiwan said the Chinese Communist Party recently carried out various forms of military “harassment, disinformation, cognitive operations and other compound threats around Taiwan and in the Indo-Pacific region, escalating regional tensions.”

-“This kind of ‘militaristic and bellicose, putting the cart before the horse’ threat is precisely the main cause of disrupting regional peace,” the ministry said on X. The ministry said, “Defending democratic freedom is not provocation, and the existence of the Republic of China is not an excuse for aggressors to destroy the status quo.”
+“This kind of ‘militaristic and bellicose, putting the cart before the horse’ threat is precisely the main cause of disrupting regional peace,” the ministry said on X. “Defending democratic freedom is not provocation, and the existence of the Republic of China is not an excuse for aggressors to destroy the status quo.”

 China’s saber-rattling also amps up pressure on Taiwan’s anti-Beijing president, Lai Ching-te, who is battling opposition lawmakers in the Taiwanese parliament who have launched impeachment efforts.

-“This exercise, however, talks specifically about fighting ‘interventionist’ forces and beyond the first island chain.
+“This exercise, however, talks specifically about fighting ‘interventionist’ forces and beyond the First Island Chain.
 A clear message to the United States,” he said, noting the use during the war games of an amphibious assault ship.

 “One gets the impression that Xi thinks he’s got the upper hand on Donald Trump — not least owing to the rare earth chokehold — and he’s certainly shown no inclination to ease up,” Col. Newsham said.